 - Tuition fees;

-Based on satisfactory progress the scholarship will be renewed on an annual basis.
+Based on satisfactory progress the scholarship will be renewed on a semestral basis.
 The end-date for the award period is the end of the second year of candidature for Masters candidates and the end of the fourth year of candidature for PhD candidates.

 For exceptionally deserving cases, the committee will consider providing support, on a case-by-case basis, to students beyond the above period to allow them to finish their research.
 This is for students who have been on the scholarship previously, but also for other students who need support during this period and is limited to no more than one semester.